ksob/winci-server/README.md

   Note: WinCI-server could also work with other editions or versions of the software listed above although it has not been tested.

-Next go to WinCI-server directory.
+Next go to WinCI-server main directory.

 Then unpack all three of them into the following directories accordingly: